cetic/unikernels/README.md

 #### [MirageOS](https://mirage.io/)

 One of the first projects on unikernels, MirageOS is a library operating system containing various libraries used to build unikernel applications.
 Applications are written in OCaml, development is done using libraries that are transformed to kernel routines when compiled to a unikernel image.
-Images generated with MirageOS are deployable to Xen hypervisors.
+Images generated with MirageOS are deployable to Xen, KVM/QEMU hypervisors and RTOS/MCU.
 The project is still maintained on [GitHub](https://github.com/mirage/mirage), with version 3.0 released in February 2017.

 #### [OSv](http://osv.io/)